Example: Attoclock & Initial Condition Methods

 This example is adapted from [JPB 54, 144001 (2021)].

-In the present example of attoclock experiment, an ultra-short pulse of circular polarization is employed to explore the ultrafast attosecond dynamics such as the tunneling time delay.
-In this example we would perform simulation of an attoclock experiment using different initial condition methods, namely ADK, SFA-SPANE and SFA-SPA, which reveals the influence of non-adiabatic effects to the attoclock signal.
+The attoclock experiment employs an ultra-short circularly polarized pulse to investigate ultrafast attosecond dynamics, particularly tunneling time delay phenomena.
+Here, we simulate an attoclock experiment using three initial condition methods—ADK, SFA-SPANE, and SFA-SPA—to examine how non-adiabatic effects influence the attoclock signal.
 We choose CTMC as the phase method because the quantum interference effect is not significant in this example.
 In our theoretical framework, the simulation schemes are named after "ADK-CTMC", "SFA-SPANE-CTMC" and "SFA-SPA-CTMC", respectively.

 # examples/test_2cycs_CP.jl